Uniondale, South Africa

 Uniondale is a small town in the Little Karoo in the Western Cape Province, South Africa.
 The town was formed in 1856 by the joining of two towns, Hopedale and Lyons.
 Its primary claim to fame is the ghost story of the Uniondale hitcher.
-The town is connected by the N9 road and the R339 road.
+The town is connected by the N9 road to George and the R339 road, down to Knysna.

+The town was protected by five forts, four of which are still visible.
+The town also has the largest water wheel in South Africa.

-The Ghost of Uniondale
+Ghost story

 In stormy weather on Easter weekend of 1968 a young engaged couple had a car accident on the Barandas-Willowmore road around 20 kilometres from the town.
 The woman, Maria Charlotte Roux, was sleeping in the back seat of their Volkswagen Beetle when her fiancé lost control of the car.
 The car overturned and she was killed.

 The first reported sighting of a ghost matching her description occurred during the Easter weekend of 1976, and since then many other sightings have been reported.
 All involve a female hitchhiker who is given a lift, then disappears a few kilometers down the road, and some have reported car doors opening and closing, laughter and a chill in the air.

-This is a newspaper article from the Daily Breeze newspaper, Torrance, California.
-Dated Friday, April 11, 1980.

-The article reads as follows: The motorcycle ghost of the Karoo Desert has struck again.
-The ghost, said to be a woman who died in a motorcycle accident more than 10 years ago near Uniondale, badly frightened Andre Coetzee, 20, who was breezing along the highway on Good Friday.